 614.020.
-If the presiding officer or other agency official responsible for the 11 original proceeding would not have authority over the new proceeding to which 13 it is to be converted, the officer or official shall secure the appointment of a 14 successor to preside over or be responsible for the new proceeding.
+If the presiding officer or other agency official responsible for the original proceeding would not have authority over the new proceeding to which it is to be converted, the agency head shall appoint a successor to preside over or be responsible for the new proceeding.

-15 Comment.
+Comment.
 Section 614.020 is drawn from 1981 Model State APA § 1-107(c).
-It deals with 16 the mechanics of transition from one type of proceeding to another.
+It deals with the mechanics of transition from one type of proceeding to another.